 If you believe you may be bottoming out, contact Dr. Schlechter who is located in Chicago and Northbrook for an in-person examination and consultation for breast revision surgery.

 Breast revision surgery is required for the correction of bottoming out.
 Dr. Schlechter will tighten and lift the tissues on the underside of the breast and improve the placement of the implant.
 He will also recreate the inframammary fold (breast crease) in its natural place and tighten the tissues to secure the breast implant so that it does not slip downward again.
 For some patients, Dr. Schlechter may recommend exchanging both implants for smaller ones to reduce the risk of future bottoming out.
 During the procedure, he will take care to ensure that the breasts are well balanced and symmetrical in their new position.
 Breast revision with Dr. Schlechter can resituate the breasts in a more pleasing and natural position with a reduced likelihood of implant shifting in the future.

-Dr. Benjamin Schlechter is a board-certified plastic surgeon with a reputation for his low rate of surgical complications following breast augmentation.
+Dr. Benjamin Schlechter is a board-certified plastic surgeon in Chicago and Northbrook with a reputation for his low rate of surgical complications following breast augmentation.
 With over 20 years of experience as a plastic surgeon, Dr. Benjamin Schlechter would be pleased to share his expertise in performing your breast revision procedure to give you the results you desire.
 To contact Dr. Schlechter about undergoing breast revision, call (847) 737-5036 or fill out our online contact form to request your personal consultation today.